What is ExTiX 14 64 bit?

 Program content etc.

-The password for live is live.
+There is no password for the ordinary user extix.
 The password for root is root.
-When logged in as live you can use Sudo to become root.
+When logged in as extix you can use Sudo to become root.
 (Command: sudo su).
 If you want to log in to Gnome 3.10 as root you can do so.
 Sign in as root with password root.
 Click first on "Not listed?" on GDM's login screen.